What is an Evil Twin Attack – Understanding the Threat on Public Networks

 Also check out our list of Most Secure Browsers.

-For example, the equipment you need is already sold legally.
-One such equipment is Wi-Fi Pineapple.
+For example, the equipment you need for an evil twin attack is already sold legally.
+One such piece of equipment is Wi-Fi Pineapple.
 At first, it looks like a Wi-Fi router with a lot of antennas sticking out.
 But it’s actually a very powerful penetration testing tool used in ethical hacking.
 Professional hackers test a network’s security by attacking it, thereby exposing vulnerabilities.

 But the very same equipment meant to improve security can also be used to carry out a Man-in-the-Middle Attack.